JHU-PL-Lab/www-pl/ocaml/code/sep_compile/readme.txt

 The Makefile here should work with Eclipse OCaIDE on Linux/Mac/Cygwin.
+Like any makefile, just type make from the shell to do the build.

 Here are some detailed instructions to get this example working in Eclipse/OCaIDE:
 1) Make a new "OCaml Empty Makefile Project"
-2) Add all the files
+2) Add all the files; it may just work now but if not continue to 3) and 4) below.
 3) under Properties/Makefile,
    set make targets for rebuild to all, set make targets for clean to clean,